UBC-MOAD/pa-th-simple/docs/prelim-model.rst

 Preliminary Model
 *****************

 The preliminary model solves a system of coupled, linear equations.
-It was initially set up to solve on a 1D domain, and compared with an analytical solution for consistency.
-Next, on a 2D domain, which was not as easily implemented as expected.
-The stability of the solution was the biggest obstacle.
-The CFL condition must be met.
+It was initially set up on a 1D domain with a zero background velocity field imposed, and was compared with an analytical solution for consistency.

+Next, on a 2D domain.
+Three different divergenceless background velocity fields were imposed: the zero field, a single cell overturning field, and a two-cell overturning field with upwelling at the domain edges and convergent downwelling in the centre.
+Two different advection schemes were implemented: an upstream scheme, and a flux based scheme.
+The flux based scheme has so far demonstrated more robust stability.

 Points of interest are the time elapsed to reach steady state, the grid resolution required for 90% similarity, and of course the distribution of [Th]/[Pa].

-The objective of the model is to provide insight into the overturning rate.
+The objective of the model is to provide insight into the overturning rate of the Arctic ocean by exploring how the ratio of [Th]/[Pa] responds to forcing from overturning currents.

 ================